YamanDaif/gr-ieee802-11/README.md

-Hi!

-This an IEEE 802.11 a/g/p transceiver for GNU Radio that is fitted for operation with Ettus N210s and B210s.
-Interoperability was tested with many off-the-shelf WiFi cards and IEEE 802.11p prototypes.
-The code can also be used in simulations.
+This is an IEEE 802.11 a/g/p transceiver for GNU Radio written by B.Bloessl and modified to work the HackRF and BladeRF.
+The code can also be used in simulations and integrated with ROS buy publishing to a socket and extract the information using ros service.

 # Development